 — Advertisement —

 Everyone wishes to buy the best travel camera but besides the features of a travel camera, another main aspect that many people consider is the budget.
-DSLR cameras come in varied prices, and the rumour that the best DSLR camera for travel or best camera for travel blogging is always expensive is definitely not true.
+DSLR cameras come at varied prices, and the rumor that the best DSLR camera for travel photography or best camera for travel blogging is always expensive is definitely not true.
 Affordable or less expensive cameras are also good and the only difference between them is their features and not the quality.
-So, the list of 8 best DSLR cameras is further divided into two categories:
+So, the list of 8 best budget camera for travel photography is further divided into two categories:

 ● 4 Budget DSLR Cameras ( List of Cameras under Rs.
 35K)